Lymkin/ESP8226_Garage_Controller/README.md

 1. Once you have flashed the ESP8266, restart the ESP.
 1. Since there is no WiFi setup, the ESP will start in AP mode.
     1. Use your phone or tablet to connect to your ESP's WiFi SSID.
 (Something like "myespxxx")
-*  b) If your device works with captive DNS you can web browse to any url and get redirected to the ESP.
+    1. If your device works with captive DNS you can web browse to any url and get redirected to the ESP.
-*  c) If captive DNS does not work browse to http://192.168.4.1
+    1. If captive DNS does not work browse to http://192.168.4.1
-*  d) You should now see the wifi setup page.
+    1. You should now see the wifi setup page.
 Enter your device name, your WiFi network SSID and password at a minimum and "save" the configuration.
        Note: To enable authentication to the web interface, you must enter a password for the admin user.
 (I recommend leaving the password blank till your up and running, but don't forget to add it.)
 *  e) Restart your ESP.
 * 3) Now your ESP should be connected to your WiFi network.
 *  a) Browse to http://device_name.local  (device_name will be what you configured above)